asyncapi/community/BOUNTY_PROGRAM.md

 3. Other (if a GitHub user doesn't fall under the above, the AsyncAPI Maintainer can determine the criteria i. e. regular volunteers, etc.)

-Assignment of the Bounty Issue on GitHub to users that fall under the first category can be performed immediately after the addition of the label `bounty` according to GitHub's timestamp.
+Assignment of the Bounty Issue on GitHub to users that fall under the first category can be performed immediately after the addition of the GitHub label `bounty` (hex code `#0E8A16`) according to GitHub's timestamp.

-Assignment of the Bounty Issue on GitHub to users that fall under the second and third categories is performed not earlier than three calendar days after the addition of the label `bounty` according to GitHub's timestamp.
+Assignment of the Bounty Issue on GitHub to users that fall under the second and third categories is performed not earlier than three calendar days after the addition of the GitHub label `bounty` according to GitHub's timestamp.

 ## Bounty Issues' numbering